sjozsef/geckopress/readme.md

 ### Optimized for child templates

-In GeckoPress, ewery little thing has it's own file that you can override in your theme.
+In GeckoPress, every little thing has it's own file that you can override in your theme.